 • Timothy Shay Arthur’s novel, Ten Nights in A Bar Room, was published.
 It soon became the second most popular novel of the mid-19th century.
 In 1861 it was dramatized in five acts.
 The play and book promoted the temperance movement.
 (Only Uncle Tom’s Cabin was more popular.)42

 • There was a strong negative reaction in New York City to the state’s prohibition law.
-Therefore, the mayor refused to have it enforced.43
+So the mayor refused to have it enforced.43

 Thirteen of the nation’s 40 states had prohibition laws.44

 • The Sons of Temperance called for national constitutional prohibition.

-• Maine repealed its prohibition law.
+• ME repealed its prohibition law.
 It had passed it in 1851.

 • William E. Johnson born.
 Better known as “Pussyfoot Johnson,” he became a leader of the Anti-Saloon League.
 Pussyfoot developed some of the tactics used by the powerful League.
 For example, he wrote to wet leaders, claiming to be a brewer.
 He asked for advice on defeating temperance activists.
 Then he published the incriminating letters he received.
 He enjoyed bragging about his acts of dishonesty.
 By the time of his death in 1945, Pussyfoot Johnson was a household name in the U.S.

 • The Confederate States of America imposed prohibition in most places.
 The new country had a severe grain shortages.
 The black-market price for whiskey in 1863 was about $35 per gallon.
 Before the war it had cost about 25 cents per gallon.

 The National Temperance Society and Publishing House was formed.
 It printed over a billion pages of temperance materials within its first six decades.• The Prohibition Party was formed.
 It is the oldest “third party” in the US.
 The Party has run a candidate for president of the US in every election since 1872.